 Manage secret keys

 Client applications will need a channel secret to connect to your bot through the Direct Line Speech channel.
-Once you've saved your channel selection, you can retrieve these secret keys from the Configure Direct Line Speech page in the Azure Portal.
+Once you've saved your channel selection, you can retrieve these secret keys following the next steps.

 Adding protocol support to your bot